People developing PREFER recommendations

 Researchers who are doing the work

-- Angelo Paradiso, Istituto Tumori Bari
+- Angelo Paradiso, Istituto Tumori of Bari

-- Ardine de Wit, University Medical Centre Utrecht
+- Ardine de Wit, UMC Utrecht

-- Axel Hueber, Univeristy of Erlangen
+- Axel Hueber, University of Erlangen

 - Bennett Levitan, Janssen